priya-gitTest/Python-Packaging-with-Pixi/episodes/3_project_structure.md

 ## Running a Task

-A "task" is a command alias that you can execute easily via the CLI (e.g., pixi run <task-name>).
+Task is a command alias that you can execute easily via the CLI (e.g., pixi run <task-name>).

 Run the following command to add a task and observe the changes in `pyproject.toml` file:
 ```bash